 Galaxy clusters are collections of hundreds to thousands of galaxies bound together by gravity.
 They are the most massive structures in our universe.
 Astronomers frequently study galaxy clusters to look for faraway, magnified galaxies behind them that would otherwise be too dim to see with telescopes.
 Many such gravitationally lensed galaxies have been found behind galaxy clusters closer to Earth.

 The surprise in this Hubble observation is spotting a galaxy lensed by an extremely distant cluster.
 Dubbed IDCS J1426.5+3508, the cluster is the most massive found at that epoch, weighing as much as 500 trillion suns.
 It is 5 to 10 times larger than other clusters found at such an early time in the universe’s history.
-The team spotted the cluster in a search using NASA’s Spitzer Space Telescope in combination with archival optical images taken as part of the National Optical Astronomy Observatory’s Deep Wide Field Survey at the Kitt Peak National Observatory, Tucson, Ariz.
+The team spotted the cluster in a search using NASA’s Spitzer Space Telescope in combination with archival optical images taken as part of the National Optical Astronomy Observatory’s Deep Wide Field Survey at the Kitt Peak National Observatory, Tucson, Arizona.
 The combined images allowed them to see the cluster as a grouping of very red galaxies, indicating they are far away.

 This unique system constitutes the most distant cluster known to “host” a giant gravitationally lensed arc.
 Finding this ancient gravitational arc may yield insight into how, during the first moments after the big bang, conditions were set up for the growth of hefty clusters in the early universe.